-What are the signs of paranoid personality disorder in first responders?
+What are the signs of Stress-related Disorders and Paranoid Personality Disorder in first responders?

 Doctors can diagnose paranoid personality disorder when someone exhibits a cluster of symptoms for more than a month after they have experienced a traumatic event, either directly or as a witness.
 Some examples of traumatic events in health care professionals may experience include:

 – Natural disasters